OccuFly: A 3D Vision Benchmark for Semantic Scene Completion from the Aerial Perspective

 \subsection{Dataset Statistics}

 We summarize OccuFly in \cref{tab_occufly}.
-The dataset comprises 9 scenes and more than \SI{20000}{} annotated samples, each including (i) an RGB image, (ii) a semantic occupancy grid, and (iii) a metric depth map.
-Voxel grids are annotated with 22 semantic classes, and per-class frequencies are reported in \cref{fig_qualitative_results}.
+The dataset comprises 9 scenes and more than \SI{20000}{} annotated samples, each including (i) an RGB image, (ii) a semantic voxel grid, and (iii) a metric depth map.
+Voxel grids are annotated with 21 semantic classes that are detailed in the supplementary, including class frequencies.
 OccuFly spans approximately \SI{193938}{m^2} across altitudes of \SI{50}{m}, \SI{40}{m}, and \SI{30}{m}, covering urban, industrial, and rural environments in spring, summer, fall, and winter.
 3D space is discretized into voxel grids of resolution $192 \times 128 \times 128$ with voxel size $r=\SI{0.5}{m}$.
-Moreover, the dataset follows the SSCbench~\cite{li2024sscbench} data organization structure.
-We report the depth distribution in the supplementary material.
+Ground-truth at \SI{40}{m} and \SI{30}{m} is generated via frustum culling (\cref{subsubsec_ground_truth_sampling}) of the \SI{50}{m} scene-level semantic grid.
+Moreover, the dataset follows the SSCbench~\cite{li2024sscbench} data organization to streamline integration for existing methods.
+Finally, we report semantic group assignments (\cref{subsubsec_voxelization}) together with scene-wise depth distributions in the supplementary material.